Bedwas High School

 Bedwas High School, formerly known as Bedwas Comprehensive School, is a comprehensive school located east of the Welsh village of Bedwas, Caerphilly county borough, south Wales.
 It has a total enrollment of about 680 pupils ages 11 to 18.

 Bedwas High School was inspected by Estyn, the office of Her Majesty's School Inspectorate for Education and Training in Wales, in 2007 and the school received a favourable report with five 2s and two 1s.

-In 2015-16 the school was ranked in the red support category by the Welsh categoristion system.
+In 2015-16 the school was ranked in the red support category by the Welsh categorisation system.
 This is the lowest of the 4 possible ratings.

-There are approximately 680 pupils in attendance at the school including those in the sixth form.
+As of 2023, there were approximately 710 pupils in attendance at the school, including those in the sixth form.
 The school was officially opened in May 1962 (although pupils had been attending since the previous September) to move the Tyn-y-Wern Secondary School from Trethomas.
 Originally, the school was a community school under Monmouthshire County Council but when county boundaries were revised in 1973, it became one of 46 comprehensive schools in Mid Glamorgan.

 As a result of local Government reorganisation in 1996, it became one of 16 comprehensive schools in Caerphilly County Borough.
 From September 2007, as the result of closure of two of the secondary schools in the Borough (Bedwellty in 2005 and St Ilan in 2007), it became one of 14 secondary schools.

 The school serves the community to the east of the River Rhymney.
 This is made up of the villages of Bedwas, Trethomas, Graig-y-Rhacca and Machen.
 The school has five feeder schools in its designated catchment area (including Plasyfelin from September 2007) but, in addition, approximately 10% of the pupils come to Bedwas High School from outside the catchment area.